top of page

 • Published in 1949, the novel portrays (in the year 1984) the world divided into three “superstates” (Oceania, Eurasia, and Eastasia), which are intentionally kept in a permanent state of war.
 This provides an excuse for the governments to control every aspect of life.
 Oceania's dictatorial government employs Thought Police who arrest people suspected of even thinking about promoting individuality or possessing independent thought.
 Many terms used in the novel are now used in modern speech, such as “Big Brother,” “Thought Police,” “Thoughtcrime,” and “Doublethink.”

-I believe this summary is sufficient to show that the science fiction genre deserves more respect than it gets.
-I think the truth is that non-science fiction writers are jealous of their more imaginative, resourceful, and intelligent counterparts.
+This summary is sufficient to show that the science fiction genre deserves more respect than it gets.
+The truth is that non-science fiction writers are jealous of their more imaginative, resourceful, and intelligent counterparts.

 It's said that “history repeats itself.”
-I would say this is true for science fiction literature, except I don’t think science fiction has ever changed.
+This is true for science fiction literature, but I don’t think science fiction has ever changed.
 Something can’t be repeated until it changes to something else and then changes back again.
 Maybe a more applicable phrase is, “You can’t improve on perfection.”

 Recent Posts